nim-lang/Nim/doc/manual.rst

 .. code-block:: C
   x = new Foo(3, 4)

-However, depending on the use case `new Foo` can also be wrapped like this
+However, depending on the use case `new Foo`:cpp: can also be wrapped like this
 instead:

 .. code-block:: nim